Pietro Annigoni: Controversy in tradition

-Art exhibitions
+Exhibitions

 Annigoni started showing his work internationally in the 1950s.
 In London, they were held at Wildenstein's (1950 and 1954), Agnew's (1952 and 1956), the Federation of British Artists (1961), the Upper Grosvenor Galleries (1966), and at many Royal Academy exhibitions.
 A special exhibition in Paris, France at the Galerie Beaux Arts was held in 1953.
 New York Wildenstein's showed Annigoni from 1957–58.
 By 1969, Annigoni's work was exhibited at the Brooklyn Museum in New York.
 Numerous Italian cities that showed Annigoni works during his life included Turin, Rome, Florence, Verona, Brescia, Montecatini Terme, Pisa, Bergamo, Rovereto and Milan.

 Evaluation

 His work bore the influence of Italian Renaissance portraiture, and was in contrast to the modernist and post-modernist artistic styles that dominated the middle- and late-twentieth century.
 Annigoni painted two portraits of Queen Elizabeth II, in 1955 and 1969.
 The earlier one was commissioned by the Worshipful Company of Fishmongers and is displayed at their livery hall, Fishmongers' Hall; the 1969 portrait was commissioned by the National Portrait Gallery and is on public display there.
 Following his portrait of the Queen, Annigoni became sought after and painted portraits of Pope John XXIII, US Presidents John F. Kennedy and Lyndon B. Johnson, the Shah and Empress of Iran, Princess Margaret and several other members of the British royal family.

 Annigoni was chosen by TIME magazine to paint President John F. Kennedy for the (5 January) 1962 Person of the Year cover.
 The result was perhaps his least-liked portrait as Annigoni had no time or inclination to satisfy the magazine.
 Other TIME magazine covers that featured portraits by Annigoni were the issues of 5 October 1962 (Pope John XXIII), 1 November 1963 (Ludwig Erhard), 12 April 1968 (Lyndon B. Johnson) and 30 April 1965 (British Prime Minister Harold Wilson).

 Other subjects around the world that Annigoni painted include HRH Prince Philip and several other members of the House of Windsor as well as the shoemaker Salvatore Ferragamo, Florentine author Luigi Ugolini, ballet dancer Dame Margot Fonteyn, British actress Julie Andrews, Russian ballet star Rudolf Nureyev, and the Maharani Gayatri Devi of Jaipur.

-His study of Author Bill Hopkins (novelist) was reproduced on the cover of 1984's 'The Leap', a republishing of Hopkins' 1957 book, The Divine and the Decay.
+His study of Author Bill Hopkins was reproduced on the cover of 1984's 'The Leap', a republishing of Hopkins' 1957 book, The Divine and the Decay.

 An outspoken artist, Annigoni wrote essays challenging modern art that disregarded the basic ability to draw.
 He alienated critics, who claimed his art was too representational, discounting the unique dramatic signature the artist brought to Renaissance tradition.